CVE-2026-40256: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in WeblateOrg weblate

 Technical Analysis

 Weblate before version 5.17 performs repository-boundary validation by checking if resolved absolute paths start with the repository root path using a simple string prefix check.
-This method is not path-segment aware, meaning that paths with similar prefixes (e.g., 'repo' and 'repo_outside') can bypass the check.
-This improper limitation of a pathname to a restricted directory (CWE-22) can allow unauthorized access to files outside the repository boundary.
-The issue was addressed and fixed in version 5.17 of Weblate.
+This method is not path-segment aware, meaning that an attacker can bypass the check if an external path shares the same string prefix as the repository path (e.g., 'repo' and 'repo_outside').
+This improper limitation of pathname to a restricted directory (CWE-22) can lead to unauthorized access to files outside the intended repository boundaries.
+The vulnerability was addressed and fixed in version 5.17.

 Potential Impact

-An attacker with at least low privileges (PR:L) can exploit this vulnerability remotely (AV:N) without user interaction (UI:N) to access files outside the intended repository directory.
-The impact is limited to partial confidentiality loss (C:L), with no integrity or availability impact.
-This could lead to unauthorized disclosure of sensitive information stored outside the repository.
+An attacker with at least low privileges (PR:L) can exploit this vulnerability remotely (AV:N) without user interaction (UI:N) to gain read access to files outside the intended repository directory.
+The impact is limited to confidentiality (C:L) with no integrity or availability impact.
+The vulnerability can lead to exposure of sensitive information stored outside the repository root.

 Mitigation Recommendations